openlayers/openlayers/changelog/upgrade-notes.md

 ## Upgrade notes

+### v3.14.0

 ### v3.13.0

 #### `proj4js` integration

 Before this release, OpenLayers depended on the global proj4 namespace.
-When using for instance browserify you might not want to depend on the global `proj4` namespace.
+When using a module loader like Browserify, you might not want to depend on the global `proj4` namespace.
 You can use the `ol.proj.setProj4` function to set the proj4 function object.
 For example in a browserify ES6 environment:

 ```js
 import ol from 'openlayers';